 Facebook is struggling internally after leaked documents revealed the platform’s ulterior motives.

-The Wall Street Journal recently woes: “Facebook Inc. knows, in acute detail, that its platforms are riddled with flaws that cause harm, often in ways only the company fully understands.”
+The Wall Street Journal recently detailed the platform's woes: “Facebook Inc. knows, in acute detail, that its platforms are riddled with flaws that cause harm, often in ways only the company fully understands.”

 Now, messages from disgruntled employees show just how far the company has fallen.